pedrolampo/steam-redesign/README.md

 ##### **Big Disclaimer**

 This project uses the design created by [Juxtopposed](https://www.youtube.com/@juxtopposed), all credits to the design go to this amazing artist!
+You can see a live demo [here](https://peter-steam-redesign.vercel.app/).

 ---